cgibsonmm/finding-solutions/README.md

 Lessons build on top of concepts from the previous lesson, you might have to dig into a lesson from a previous day, week or unit.

-<b>Check the Unit Recap on the class-info repository Wiki  for the links to all of the lessons, practices and homework assignments.</b>
+<b>Check the [class-info repository wiki](https://git.generalassemb.ly/sei-nyc-neptune/class-info/wiki) for links to all of the lessons, practices and homework assignments organized by unit.</b>

 ### STEP 2: Check with your partner

 ![](https://media.giphy.com/media/l3q2XTm3SOFLgtx8k/giphy.gif)

 **During lessons:** you want to be respectful of your partner and their process of learning.
 So if it's a quick "I just lost a step and can you tell me what I missed", go for it.
-Otherwise, it's better to go to Step 3
+Otherwise, it's better to go to Step 3.

-**During practice assignments:** unless it's a pair programming/group assignment it's better to go to Step 4
+**During practice assignments:** Unless it's a pair programming/group assignment, it's better to go to Step 4.

-**After class:** study together, ask questions, teach each other and queue up with your TA!
+**After class:** Study together, ask questions, teach each other and queue up with your TA!

 ### STEP 3: Post your questions in the parking lot